MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/delegates-protocols-and-events.md

 ```

 The preceding code is wired up in the `ViewDidLoad` method of the
-UIViewContoller.
+UIViewController.
 The `aButton` variable references a button, which you could add
 either in the iOS Designer or with code.
 The following figure shows a button
 that has been added in the iOS Designer: